A Local’s Guide to Visiting Chile’s Lake District

 If you prefer kayaking, Valdivia is a great place to practice this sport.
 Several tour operators offer excursions along the city’s coast and nearby wetlands.
 They last roughly 4 hours and allow you to admire Valdivia’s beautiful surroundings.

-7-day Lake District itinerary
+My suggested 7-day itinerary

 Day 1 – Santiago to Temuco